-Today's UV index in Simi Valley, United States will be up to 9.6, indicating a very high level of sun exposure for the average person.
+Today's UV index in Simi Valley, United States will be up to 11, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Simi Valley is usually moderate to high, especially during summer months when it can reach levels that require sun protection.
 In winter, the UV index tends to be lower but can still be significant on sunny days.